-Author: Frederik Kaufman Categories: Ethics, Metaphysics, Historical Philosophy Word count: 987 Listen here Most people think dying would be bad for them and so they fear it.
+Most people think dying would be bad for them and so they fear it.
 Is that fear rational?
-The ancient Greek philosopher Epicurus (341-270 BCE) says no. He argues that death— as the permanent extinction of consciousness—is not bad, so we should … Continue reading Is Death Bad?
-Epicurus and Lucretius on the Fear of Death
+The ancient Greek philosopher Epicurus (341-270 BCE) says no. He argues that death—as the permanent extinction of consciousness—is not bad, so we should not fear it.
+The Roman philosopher Lucretius (94- circa 55 BCE) agrees, and he defends Epicurus.
+If Epicurus and Lucretius are right, then fear of death is irrational.
+But are they right?

 Tag: death